roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

+===

- ****** Daughter's Initiation into Incest ****** bysilkstockingslover© Eve couldn't take her eyes off her mother.
+Eve couldn't take her eyes off her mother.
 She couldn't see her daddy's penis from the angle she was standing, but she could definitely see her mother slowly bobbing back and forth.
 She finally spoke, "Yes, Daddy."
 Nervously, she slowly took off her robe.

  Once his daughter was naked and vulnerable in front of him, her eyes not making eye contact, either looking at the floor or her mother, Dylan couldn't tell, he complimented, "God created a perfect body for you to inhabit in this journey, my dear."